CageCode/World-Food-Ecosystems/practical1/intro.md

 var myOtherVariable = "I am also a string";
 ```

-Statements should end in a semi-colon, or the editor complains.
+All statements should end in a semi-colon, or the editor complains.

 ```javascript